 By Bits of Freedom

-In August 2018, EDRi, together with nine other NGOs, at the initiative of our Dutch Member Bits of Freedom, asked the European Commission if it is possible to do independent research on the implementation of EU rules on net neutrality without being independent.
+In August 2018, EDRi, together with nine other NGOs, at the initiative of our Dutch Member Bits of Freedom, wrote a letter asking the European Commission if it is possible to do independent research on the implementation of EU rules on net neutrality without being independent.
 The letter followed the award of a research contract to a law firm involved in net neutrality litigation.
 The Commission claims there is nothing to worry about.
 On 18 September 2018, a letter to follow up on the request was sent to the Commission.

 The European Commission intends to issue an implementation report on the EU rules on net neutrality by April 2019.
-As previously reported in the EDRi-gram, the study on which the evaluation will rely on has been awarded to the law firm Bird & Bird, in consortium with the research and consultancy company Ecorys.
+As previously reported in the EDRi-gram, the study on which the evaluation will rely has been awarded to the law firm Bird & Bird, in consortium with the research and consultancy company Ecorys.
 In EU Member States like the Netherlands, Bird & Bird represents most major telecom operators on matters related to the telecommunications regulatory framework, including net neutrality.
 For example, Bird & Bird represents T-Mobile in the pending court case that EDRi member Bits of Freedom has initiated against the decision of the Dutch Regulatory Authority ACM not to take action against T-Mobile’s zero-rating offer.

 In our open letter to the European Commission, we expressed our concerns about the study of the implementation of the net neutrality rules.
 Our letter focused on the possible conflicts of interest of the lawyers in charge of the study, as well as the risk of an unbalanced report.